What is Low FODMAP? What is Not?

 Basically, garlic, onion, or any other high FODMAP ingredient may be present in amounts less than 2% of total ingredients are NOT declared on the food label.

 This trace of a high FODMAP food is very unlikely to trigger an IBS symptom, so need not to worry if you see the word spices or natural flavors in quantities less than 2%.

 Food labels are regulated by the Canadian Food Inspection Agency.
-In Canada the terms, “flavoring”, “spices”, “seasoning” or “herbs” are all exempt from having to declare their specific ingredients, which may contain garlic and onion.
+In Canada the terms, “spices”, “seasoning” and “natural flavoring” are all exempt from having to declare their specific ingredients.
+Here are a few take away points.

 Take Home Notes Regarding the Term “Spices”

 - Per FDA and USDA guidelines, the word “spices” on the US Food Label – cannot contain garlic or onion, however this is not true for other countries.

 - If a food product in Australia, UK, or Europe (and outside of the USA) contains the word“spices” please contact the manufacturer to inquire if garlic or onion are in fact present or avoid during Elimination.

 - If a food product in Canada contains the word “spices” it is unlikely to contain garlic or onion and does not need to be avoided.